jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 As you can see, when the  dividend has a double-barb hook, the divisor also has a hook, always covering  a single digit.
-This hook is useless and I have included it in the `division` method.
+This hook is useless and I have not included it in the `division` method.

 My tests  to generate HTML  and use  a Unicode combining  character to create  an  overline  did  not   succeed.
 I  have  bypassed  this  by